WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 so we usually open a ticket in their git repository (all GitHub so far) and classify the wallet as *"Not verifiable!"*.

-If we managed to reproduce the build, we classify it as *"Verifiable when tested"*.
+If we managed to reproduce the build, we classify it as *"Reproducible"*.

 Priorities